Lindt8/PHITS-Tools/paper.md

-The MCPL (Monte Carlo Particle Lists) [@MCPL_ref] package does support parsing of PHITS binary dump files if using one of two specific combinations of tally dump parameter settings, and recent developments to FLUKA's [@Fluka2024_ref] FLAIR utility [@Flair3_ref] involve ongoing integration efforts with PHITS (output handling currently lags behind input file capabilities)
+The MCPL (Monte Carlo Particle Lists) [@MCPL_ref] package does support parsing of PHITS binary dump files if using one of two specific combinations of tally dump parameter settings, and recent developments to FLUKA's [@Fluka2024_ref] FLAIR utility [@Flair3_ref] involve ongoing integration efforts with PHITS.

 The substantial number of combinations within PHITS of geometry specification, scoring axes (spatial, energy, time, angle, LET, etc.), tally types (scoring volumetric and surface crossing